 We now have a machine learning challenge to solve.
 Exciting!
 Next is choosing the best features.
 An ML feature is a measurable property or characteristic.
-Feature selection is crucial, as a ML model’s performance is highly dependent on it.
+Feature selection is crucial, as an ML model’s performance is highly dependent on it.
 The right features can significantly improve model performance and decrease training time.
 Conversely, irrelevant features can adversely affect model performance.
 So, how do you know if a feature is suitable or not for your needs?

 Start by finding all possible features.
-When IX first started working on Supply Traffic Filter, researchers were faced with a multitude of potential features, so they reached out to domain experts within the company to help us gather the list.
+When we first started working on Supply Traffic Filter, researchers were faced with a multitude of potential features, so they reached out to domain experts within the company to help us gather the list.

-Pre-processing the Feature Set
+Pre-processing the feature set

 In a perfect world we would have clean data, but in reality, there is a lot of noise and randomness.
 As a result, ML engineers typically need to spend a lot of time understanding and cleaning their data.

-Reducing the Feature Set
+Reducing the feature set

 Next, we try to reduce the number of features in a process known as dimensionality reduction.
 Having a lot of features does not necessarily improve your model’s performance.
-These are two key reasons why the number of features need to be limited:
+These are two key reasons why the number of features needs to be limited:

-- Generalize the model.
-While a feature may look correlative to an outcome, this correlation might not generalize to future data.
+- Generalize the model: While a feature may look correlative to an outcome, this correlation might not generalize to future data.

-- Reduce training and prediction time.
-A fewer number of features enables faster model training and outcome prediction.
+- Reduce training and prediction time: A fewer number of features enables faster model training and outcome prediction.

 In our case, the Supply Traffic Filter project started out with 50 features but we were able to narrow it down to just 11 to start.